ScapeCodes/ScapeHelp/README.md

 ### Commands

-- To start a development server with live reload: `yarn saber`
+- To start a development server with live reload: `yarn dev`
-- To build a site for deployment: `yarn saber build`
+- To build a site for deployment: `yarn build`
 - To update wiki content: `git submodule update --recursive --remote`